Single-element extensions of matroids over skew tracts: Introduction

 In \cite{Pen18}, Pendavingh partially extended the theory of matroids over tracts to skew hyperfields.
 He provided several cryptomorphic axiom systems for weak matroids over skew hyperfields, including circuits axioms and a new axiom system in terms of quasi-Pl\"ucker coordinates.

 Su (\cite{Su20}) presented matroids over skew tracts, which generalize both matroids over tracts and weak matroids over skew hyperfields by Pendavingh (\cite{Pen18}).
 Similarly, Su provided two natural notions of matroids over a skew tract $T$, {\em weak $T$-matroids} and {\em strong $T$-matroids}, corresponding to the two notions of matroids over tracts.
-Su gave several cryptomorphic axiom systems for both kinds of $T$-matroids.
+Su also presented several cryptomorphic axiom systems for both kinds of $T$-matroids.

-Section~\ref{sect.background} will give background, including definition of skew tracts, two natural notions of matroids over skew tracts and two cryptomorphic axioms systems for both two kinds of matroids over skew tracts: circuit axioms and quasi-Pl\"ucker axioms.
-Section~\ref{sect.ext.local} will define extensions and localizations, and present the quasi-Pl\"ucker coordinates and $T$-cocircuit set for the extended $T$-matroid.
-The main result of this paper, in Section~\ref{sect.PCP} and \ref{sect.chara}, is a characterization of the single-element extensions of a weak matroid over a skew tract $T$ if $T$ satisfies a special property, called {\em Pathetic Cancellation}.
+The main result of this paper is a characterization of the single-element extensions of a weak matroid over a skew tract $T$ if $T$ satisfies a special property, called {\em Pathetic Cancellation}.
 This generalizes the characterization of the single-element extensions of matroids (Theorem~\ref{M.ext}) and the characterization of the single-element extensions of oriented matroids (Theorem~\ref{OM.ext}).